Lianghao93/NSGA-II/README.md

 1. nd_sort.py is the non-dominated sorting method using the efficient non-dominated sorting method in [2].

-2. variation.py is the genetic operations in NSGA-II, where the simulated binary crossover (SBX) and polunomial muation (PM) in [3] are used.
+2. crowding_distance.py is the density estimation method in NSGA-II, where the extreme solutions in each Pareto front are set to inf.

-3. crowding_distance.py is the density estimation method in NSGA-II, where the extreme solutions in each Pareto front are set to inf.
+3. environment_selection.py is the environmental selection procedure in NSGA-II.

-4. environment_selection.py is the environmental selection procedure in NSGA-II.
+4. nsgaii.py is the main file.

-5. nsgaii.py is the main file.
+5. GLOBAL.py involves the problem and parameters settings, meanwhile, the genetic operations (simulated binary crossover and polynomial mutation [3]) are presented.

-6. GLOBAL.py involves the problem and parameters.
+6. wof_nsgaii.py is the future file for a vatiation of nsga-ii on large-scale multi-objective optimization from [4].